silver-dragon/todo.txt-vim/README.markdown

 for context except that it gives in the preview the list of projects existing in each existing contexts.

+If you don't want the preview window to open when performing completion, add the following lines to your vimrc:

+    au filetype todo setlocal completeopt-=preview

 ## Hierarchical sort

 This fork provides a hierarchical sorting function designed to do by project